pol-arevalo-soler/Hyperbolic-GCN/README.md

 ## 4. Reproducibility and Examples

-We provide examples of training commands used to train sHGCN and HGCN-ATT<sub>0</sub> for link prediction and node classification.
+We provide examples of training commands used to train sHGCN (sHGCN folder) and HGCN-ATT<sub>0</sub> (Old_HGCN folder) for link prediction and node classification.
 To reproduce the results in this paper, run each command for 10 random seeds (from 0 to 9) and average the results.
 Note that our results are obtained using a GPU for these seeds, and may vary slightly based on the machine used.

 ### Running the HGCN Model with Attention and Local Aggregation